 Fad hallmark 3: Resists scientific explanation and study

-There are a lot of disparities between theory and practice in the field of health and fitness ? supplementation and diet are no exception ? but the science provides some clear answers on topics that attract frauds.
+There are a lot of disparities between theory and practice in the field of health and fitness, supplementation and diet are no exception, but the science provides some clear answers on topics that attract frauds.
 As with anything, if the superiority of a diet or system cannot be justified by reference to some basic scientific principles about human biology and nutrition, the diet itself is more likely to be a fad.
-Nutritional science has been relatively consistent on the essentials of weight loss and muscle gain over the past few decades and there have not been any changes to suggest that the alkalinity of a food is more important than its caloric value!
+Nutritional science has been relatively consistent on the essentials of weight loss and muscle gain over the past few decades and there have not been any changes to suggest that the alkalinity of food is more important than its caloric value!

 Fad hallmark 4: Secretive ?proprietary? products/off-label ingredients

-I?ve worked in the health and fitness industry for a while now, and one of the more annoying trends is the use of ?proprietary? blends in even the most mundane supplements.
-Proprietary blends exist to protect companies? private formulas from replication and production by shady third-parties.
+I’ve worked in the health and fitness industry for a while now, and one of the more annoying trends is the use of, proprietary blends in even the most mundane supplements.
+Do proprietary blends exist to protect companies? private formulas from replication and production by shady third parties.
 The problems arise when they are used to hide the relative quantities of certain ingredients in supplements, which can throw a diet into disarray.

 The use of proprietary blends is a great way to hide the fact that your supplement has no real nutritional value or health benefits.
-If you?re being marketed a single supplement as a total necessity to diet, or a product that is shrouded in mystery (especially if it is a proprietary blend of boring, useless, industry-standard fad ingredients), there?s a good chance that you?re being sold a fad!
+If you’re being marketed a single supplement as a total necessity for diet or a product that is shrouded in mystery (especially if it is a proprietary blend of boring, useless, industry-standard fad ingredients), there’s a good chance that you’re being sold a fad!

-Dieting and nutrition doesn?t need to be any more complicated or difficult than it already is: spending your time, effort and money on useless products and fad diets is frustrating and has no benefits to your health.
-Keep an eye out for these classic hallmarks and be sure to always consult with the essential scientific principles around dieting ? no diet causes weight loss without calorie restriction!
+Dieting and nutrition don’t need to be any more complicated or difficult than it already is: spending your time, effort and money on useless products and fad diets is frustrating and has no benefits to your health.
+Keep an eye out for these classic hallmarks and be sure to always consult with the essential scientific principles around dieting? no diet causes weight loss without calorie restriction!